 |Rapid heart rate||Excessive drooling|

 Laryngeal collapse happens when the stiffness and support of the laryngeal cartilage (voicebox) are lost, allowing the larynx to fold and collapse.
-Where this happens, there’s an obstruction that stops the ordinary movement of air into the trachea.
+Where this happens, there’s an obstruction that stops the normal movement of air into the trachea.

 The debilitating impact of pushing and pulling air via their deformed upper airways weakens, fatigues, and ultimately deforms the cartilage.
 In rare cases, cartilage may break and collapse after trauma to the throat.